The-Marcy-Lab-School/problem-set-4_1/problems/README.md

 # Problem Set 4-1
 ## Coding Challenge

-1. Create a function factory called , `makeFriendList()`, which returns an object that mutates a private array.
+1. Create a function factory called , `makeFriendList()`, which returns an object that mutates an array.

-The object should have a private data property `_friends` which should be initialized to an empty array.
+The object should have a "private" data property `_friends` which should be initialized to an empty array.

+> Note: It won't actually be private (we're not using closures) but we indicate that it should be treated as private by adding the `_` to the front of the name.

 The object should have three methods - `addFriend()`, `removeFriend()`, `displayFriends`.
   * `addFriend()` takes a name (string) argument and adds that argument to the private array. `addFriend()` should return `"<<friend>> successfully added."`.